FulcrumOps/blog/content/posts/2023-07-27-terraform-generated-import.md

 # Terraform's `import` block

-Terraform's [1.5.0](https://github.com/hashicorp/terraform/blob/v1.5/CHANGELOG.md#150-june-12-2023) release introduced `import` blcoks to assist with importing existing infrastructure into your Infrastructure as Code.
+Terraform's [1.5.0](https://github.com/hashicorp/terraform/blob/v1.5/CHANGELOG.md#150-june-12-2023) release introduced `import` blocks to assist with importing existing infrastructure into your Infrastructure as Code.
 Let's take it for a spin.

 ## AWS Identity Store User